Title

 Republic Act No. 1619 amends the age limit for candidates participating in Foreign Service examinations, allowing individuals between the ages of twenty-three and thirty-eight to qualify, with exceptions for those who have previously passed the exam or held a responsible position in the Department or Foreign Service.

-Yes.
-Any person who has passed the Foreign Affairs Officers written examination before the approval of the Act and falls within the age limit is eligible.
-Also, any person holding a responsible position in the Department of Foreign Service for at least two years prior to the examination, is physically fit, and holds a four-year college degree recognized by the government can take the examination regardless of the maximum age limit.
+A person holding a responsible position in the service of the Department or in the Foreign Service for at least two (2) years prior to the exam, who is physically fit and a degree holder requiring at least four academic years in any college recognized by the Government, may take the examinations regardless of the maximum age limit.

-Yes, any person married to an alien cannot take these examinations without the written consent of the Secretary of Foreign Affairs.
+No person married to an alien may take these examinations without the written consent of the Secretary of Foreign Affairs.

 Analyze Cases Smarter, Faster